 Rather than use this feature, find a lightweight social sharing plugin.
 Two that you may want to consider are Grow Social Pro and Shareaholic.
 Each of these plugins offers free and paid plan versions.
 If you are starting and are on a budget, stick with the free versions, and you can always upgrade later on.

-Once installed and you have connected your social accounts (see the tutorials or help screens for each plugin), you can then deactivate the social feature under Engagement.
+Once installed and connected with your social accounts (see the tutorials or help screens for each plugin), you can then deactivate the social feature under Engagement.

 Another feature you will see in Jetpack is security.
 Having protection on your site is vital as it protects you from potential hackers and brute force attacks.
 You may think your site is too small for anyone to want to hack, but you’d be wrong.

 A couple of options you can consider for security are Wordfence or Limit Login Attempts.
 Each of these keeps out unwanted visitors and can offer additional levels of protection against hacking and bots.

 They are both free to use, so select the one you want and add it to your site.
 As soon as you do that, deactivate the security module in Jetpack.

 You don’t even need a form for people to contact you.
 If you do not want a form, make a Contact page, and in the body of the page, enter your email address.
 I would suggest you do not have the full address written as bots can scrape and use that to spam your email.